durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 Best case scenario, you get to finally pee in **30 minutes**.

 ### Back at home
 But at the end of the night, you're back home.
 And once the adrenaline has worn off, and you've mouthwashed 11 times, and you've googled every permutation of the words "deadly weird foamy spit contagious", you start to think about the pattern of those time estimates.
-At first it was 2.5 minutes, but as the amount of time you already waited increased, your estimate of the remaining time left to pee grew proportionally:
+At first it was 2.5 minutes, but as the amount of time you already waited increased, your estimate of the remaining time grew proportionally:

 | Time Waited (minutes) | Remaining Time Estimate (minutes) |
 |-----------------------|-----------------------------------|